zuriscript/signalstory/docs/docs/plugins/status.md

 #### Considerations for Synchronous Effects

-While the Store Status Plugin could technically support synchronous effects, it's important to note that synchronous effects can block the UI thread.
-As a result, using status tracking for synchronous effects may not provide significant benefits.
+While the Store Status Plugin can technically work with synchronous effects, it's essential to know that change detection doesn't run during their execution.
+As a result, consumers won't be notified of status changes, making status tracking less beneficial for synchronous effects.

 :::info

-If there is a specific use case for tracking status in synchronous effects, please raise the request on GitHub for further consideration and implementation.
+If you have a specific need to track status in synchronous effects, signalstory could potentially provide a solution by scheduling such effects using the macrotask queue.
+This approach introduces a slight delay in the execution of the effect, but it ensures the ability to notify consumers about status changes.
+Feel free to raise a request on GitHub for us to further explore and consider this implementation.

 :::